-Your new HO Steam engine is equipped with the exclusive M.T.H.
+Your new HO S 3/6 is equipped with the exclusive M.T.H.
 Proto-Sound® 3.0 digital sound and control system.
 In plain English, this means your locomotive contains state-of-the-art electronics providing realistic digital sounds, puffing smoke perfectly synchronized with chuffing sounds and motion, precisely controlled speed in increments of 1 scale mile per hour, and much, much, more.

-Compatibility
+Compatibility -

-The Proto-Sound 3 system is universally compatible with track power and/or signal combinations including analog DC (regular DC transformer), DCC (NMRA Digital Command Control), or DCS (MTH Digital Command System).
-Simply set your engine on the rails, apply any one of these power/signal sources, and move out!
+The Proto-Sound 3.0 system is universally compatible with track power and/or signal combinations including Conventional AC (regular AC transformer), DCC/Motorola (NMRA Digital Command Control), or DCS (MTH Digital Command System).
+Simply set your S 3/6 on the rails, apply any one of these power/signal sources, and move out!
 The Proto-Sound 3.0 system automatically senses the track environment and adapts accordingly.
-A vast array of realistic operation is automatic when the engine is run on analog DC.
+For the PS 3E+ Engines you will need to ensure that the DCS/DCC switch is in the correct position.
+A vast array of realistic operation is automatic when the S 3/6 is run on conventional AC.
 You can expand access to features in a DCC environment.
 Experience the most your new locomotive has to offer in the simple to use yet powerful world of DCS.
 To be clear, DCS is NOT a proprietary version of DCC, as some other manufacturers offer.
 DCS is a comprehensive layout control system designed with one primary goal: make model trains do amazingly realistic things using a simple and intuitive controller.
 We put the complexity on the inside, and the fun in your hands!